9/28

 Nada will never have to worry about these two again.

-The trees are zooming by so quickly that Nada can scarcely count the species.
-Counting is important to her.
-Numbers matter.
-The Universe Tells its Secrets Through Numbers.
-The chaos of the trees is unsettling.
-They are mostly evergreens, so she need not count them all, Nada consoles herself.
-Sometimes.
-Most times, you can only ever know part of a thing.
-The part that can’t hide itself.
-The trees are too blurry.
-It’s disconcerting, so Nada concentrates on the sounds instead.
-The drone of the engine is almost consistent.
-It is comforting enough that she’s able to focus on her breath, pulling it first deeply into her lungs, then allowing it to expand into her belly and calm her parasympathetic nervous system.
-She allows her thoughts to pass by like clouds, without attachment.
-None of them matter.
+Since the trees are too chaotic, Nada concentrates on the sounds instead.
+The drone of the engine is nearly consistent.
+She’s able to focus on her breath, pulling it deeply into her lungs, then allowing it to expand into her belly and calm her parasympathetic nervous system.
+She allows her thoughts to pass like clouds, without attachment.
+None of her thoughts matter.
 Nothing matters.
-It’s a thought so liberating it causes Nada to weep.
+It’s a realization so liberating it causes Nada to weep.

 If she’s a good girl, if she just settles down, stays calm, and does as she’s told, they’ll remove the five point restraints, they tell her between thorazine injections.
 They’ll leave her in solitary confinement a few days longer, until she proves she’s not a harm to herself.
 Or others.
 Half right, Nada considers.
-Less than that, actually.
+Less than half, actually.
 It isn’t her they ought to be concerned with.
 When Nyx gets here and finds out they’ve strapped me to a hospital bed, then.
-Then they will know true terror, Nada thinks.
+Then they will know true terror.
 She likes this particular thought.
 It’s enough to help her return to her breathing.

 Thoughts pass like clouds.

 Days later, Nada is allowed into the general population.
 She is a very good girl.
 They even stop the thorazine injections.
 When she blinks, the world is no longer hazy around the edges.
 And there are so many things to count: patients, therapy sessions, picture books, sock puppets, crayons, meal times, nurses and doctors, correction officers and wardens.
 Her days consist of numbers rather than minutes.
-Her thought clouds begin forming a celestial tower.
-A beacon.
-This is how Nyx finds me, she tells herself.
-Nyx will see my cloud tower, no matter how far away they are.
-How far away are you?
-Nada wonders without weeping.
-Only naughty girls weep.
-She is a good girl.
-So very good.

-When a nurse ushers the dribbling dribbler inside, Nada notices a bush in the back corner of the basketball court and her heart soars.
-She knows this species!
-It’s a bougainvillea - her grandmother has scores of them.
-Its bright pink flowers call to her.
-Unable to resist, Nada slowly stands from her plastic stool.
 A watchful nurse takes a tentative step in her direction, but is held back by a correctional officer.
-He’s secretly hoping Nada will misbehave so he can restrain her in solitary confinement again.
-Nada isn’t going to give him the satisfaction.
-But she is unable to resist the lure of the bougainvillea.
+He hopes Nada will misbehave so he can restrain her in solitary confinement again.
+Nada doesn’t want to give him the satisfaction, but she is unable to resist the lure of the bougainvillea.
 So many flowers to count!

-It is a thing of unspeakable beauty, this one lone bougainvillea amidst a sea of gray asphalt.
+It is a thing of unspeakable beauty, this lone bougainvillea amidst a sea of gray asphalt.
 As Nada stands, entranced, a ray of sunshine pierces the otherwise dismal day, illuminating the flower's colors in kaleidoscopic cadence.
 So many hues of pink, she notices for the first time.
-Strange, how often she stared at this exact species in her grandmother’s yard yet never noticed, until this particular moment, how varied its hues are.
-As if orchestrated, three butterflies alight atop three different flowers.
-Six miracles, Nada muses.
-She doesn’t know butterfly species, but their wings are bright orange, lined in black, and their entire bodies are speckled with tiny white spots.
-Nada nearly weeps at their beauty.
+Strange, how often she stared at this exact species in her grandmother’s yard, yet never noticed its varied hues.

 On the second floor of the building facing the courtyard, an aggressively mustached man stands nose to window squinting under heavily knitted eyebrows.
-When a second guy walks in, the mustached man is oblivious.
-It’s clear to the second guy that there’s something out there to behold.
+When the second guy walks in, the mustached man is oblivious.
+It’s clear to the second guy there’s something out there to behold.
 He walks over to the mustached man and follows his line of vision.

 “What the fuck?” he manages before a figure ducks behind a tree at the far end of the parking lot.